top of page

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and briefly go through why the company has meaning to me.
 I have changed the format of the analysis a bit to try to make it shorter and with less numbers.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 For full disclosure, I should mention that at the time of writing this analysis, I do not own any shares in Fair Isaac.
 If you would like to copy my portfolio or view the stocks in my portfolio, you can find instructions on how to do so here.
 I don't own shares in any of their direct competitors either.
-You can purchase Fair Isaac shares or fractional shares on eToro. eToro is a highly user-friendly platform.
-The minimum deposit starts from $50 USD.
+You can purchase Fair Isaac shares or fractional shares on eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $100.

 Fair Isaac was founded in 1956 in Montana, United States.
 Fair Isaac is particularly known for the FICO score, which was introduced in 1989 and is currently the standard measure of consumer credit risk in the United States.
 Fair Isaac has two operating segments: Scores and Software.
 Each segment contributes approximately 50% of the revenue.
 Scores include the FICO scores, which are used by nearly all major banks, credit card issuers, mortgage lenders, and auto loan originators in the United States.
 The way it works is that their analytical algorithms are applied to credit data collected and maintained by the three U.S. national consumer reporting agencies in order to generate a credit score.
 Thus, Fair Isaac does not collect or store data themselves, which makes it a capital-light business.
 Fair Isaac charges a fee per score based on the volume of clients.
 The Software segment includes solutions that address customer engagement, such as acquisition and pricing, onboarding, servicing and management, and fraud protection, in over 100 countries worldwide.
 They typically sell their software as multi-year subscriptions, with payments based on usage metrics such as the number of accounts, transactions, or deployed decisioning use cases.
 These subscriptions often include contracted minimum payments.
 Their software has a high return on investment (ROI).
 Most bank customers achieve over 100% ROI within the first year, which makes it highly valuable and difficult to replace.
 Fair Isaac has a moat in the form of FICO scores, which are required for conforming mortgages delivered to Freddie Mac and Fannie Mae.
 Additionally, their high return on investment for customers in software suggests that they have also established a moat in the software segment.